 1850 Lemon Survey North of the Ogden River

 Ogden Mayor Lorin Farr seeing that the new immigrants were taking up choice spots of land at their pleasure, thus throwing the county into confusion, engaged a surveyor in 1850 named William Lemon who began surveying the land adjacent to the plat of Ogden City and north of the Ogden River.
-The survey covered an area approximately six miles square and was titled at the top of the original papers “Record of Farming Lands”.
+The survey covered an area approximately six miles square and was titled at the top of the original papers: “Record of Farming Lands”.

 Shortly after commencing the work William Lemon died, and William M. Dame and Jesse W. Fox completed the survey, thereafter to referred to as The Lemon Survey.
-It extended from the Ogden River northward to today’s North Ogden and west of today’s Marriott/Slaterville.
+It extended from the Ogden River northward to today’s North Ogden and west to today’s Marriott/Slaterville.

 Territorial Road (today's Washington Blvd.) was the center line of measure beginning at today’s 17th Street.
 The farm land was divided into blocks 1/2 mile wide by 1 mile in length, with streets running north and south every mile and east and west every half mile.
 Each block contained 16 twenty-acre farms that fronted streets running east and west.
 This laid the foundation for the grid for the roads still used today.
 After the survey was done the first deeds for land were granted in 1850.